 Mealybugs are the most common insect pest of jade plants.
 They look like white puffs of cotton.
 Wipe them off with alcohol using a cotton swab.
 Do not use insecticidal soap, since it may damage jade plants.
 Spider mites can cause plants to lose their green color and appear dusty or speckled.

 Like many succulent plants, jades prefer the full sun or bright filtered light of a south-facing window.
 Jade plants do best where they get four or more hours a day of direct sunlight.
-Plants grown in sun can withstand higher temperatures than those grown in poor light.

 Jade plants do best with daytime temperatures between 65 and 75 °F, and nighttime temperatures between 50 and 55 ° F. During the winter months, protect plants from drafts and do not let their foliage touch windowpanes.

 Soil should be kept moist but not wet while plants are actively growing in spring and summer.
 During the winter, let the soil dry between waterings.
-Although the succulent look of jade plants may cause you to believe that they need very little water, drought can cause dwarfing, foliage spotting, leaf drop and death.
+Although the succulent look of jade plants may cause you to believe that they need very little water, drought can cause dwarfing, foliage spotting, leaf drop, and death.
 Avoid splashing water on the leaves while watering.

 Jades need a very well-drained soil mix to prevent root rot.
 A cactus mix with some added organic matter will do.
-You can also make a mix of one part sterilized organic soil, one part sphagnum peat moss and three parts coarse sand by volume.
+You can also make a mix of one part sterilized organic soil, one part sphagnum peat moss, and three parts coarse sand by volume.

 Fertilize jade plants once every three to four months.
 A liquid houseplant fertilizer will work well.
 Wait four months before feeding repotted plants.